Yair Stern (journalist): Journalism career

 Although many veterans of Lehi wanted to see him continue his father's ideals, Stern turned to the field of journalism.

 He began his career in the media as a sports reporter for the Maariv newspaper.
 After studying abroad, he returned to Israel and served as a sports reporter for Channel 1.
 He served in various roles on Channel 1, until the late 1980s.

 Stern served as a reporter in Washington, D.C.
 In this position, he covered the 1984 and 1988 United States presidential elections, important events in relations with the Soviet Union and the 1991 Gulf War.
 In 1993, he was appointed director of Israeli television.

-During the Bar-On affair in Hebron, a scandal that broke out following attempts to replace the sitting attorney general Michael Ben-Yair by Prime Minister Benjamin Netanyahu, Stern protected the journalists who exposed the affair.
+During the Bar-On affair in Hebron, a scandal that broke out following attempts by Prime Minister Benjamin Netanyahu to replace the sitting attorney general Michael Ben-Yair, Stern protected the journalists who exposed the affair.
 He resigned from television and journalism career in 2000.